Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 We're going to correct this now and implement it!
 Currently, it simply throws an error saying it's not implemented.

-To start with let's use a standard called `cw2`, cw2 allows contracts to store a version and name.
-(The commented-out parts).
+To start with, let's use a standard called `cw2`, it allows contracts to store version and name as you look at the commented-out code lines.

 Firstly let's uncomment those: